Fires rage for seventh day on Greek island of Evia as people and pets sleep on beaches

 In the beach village of Agia Anna in Evia, the blazes destroyed 10 houses, one camping site, and a horse farm.
 Sisters, Nancy and Debbie Kourellou, had to rescue their eight horses, two donkeys, and 13 dogs before the fire arrived.

-"The sky had changed colour," Debbie says.
-“Some of the horses ran away as we were walking,” added Debbie.
+"The sky has changed colour," Debbie says.
+“Some of the horses ran away while we were walking,” added Debbie.
 “The fire was like ‘Pacman’, it keeps eating the forest and the villages.”

 She added: ““I’m not sure if this farm is viable,” Debbie Kourellou said.
 “The trees are all burnt and at any point they might fall on our heads.
-The ground is now filled with nails and the horses are in danger of stepping on them and getting tetanus.
-So now, we’re also raising money.”
+The ground is now filled with nails and the horses are in danger of stepping on them and getting tetanus.”

 Despite the help from overseas, many residents and local officials have complained of a lack of firefighters, and some have taken to calling in to Greek television networks to appeal for help, particularly from water-dropping planes and helicopters.